 Peter was appointed to the Board of the IOHA in February 2014.
 Peter had previously served on the Board of the IOHA in the 90’s and is a former IOHA President.
 Peter qualified as an EHF Delegate in 2012 and has officiated at the 2013 EHF U-19 European Championships.

-Joao Ferreira is the Operations Director for the Irish Olympic Handball Association.
+Joao Ferreira is the Operations Director of Olympic Handball Ireland.